Jmo-101/Bash_Practice_problems/README.md

 ## Error Handling

-- Towards the conclusion of the script, a mechanism for handling errors is incorporated.
+- Towards the end of the script, I incorporated one final variable.
 It addresses scenarios where the user provides an input that is not recognized or valid.
-In such cases, the program gracefully informs the user about the invalid input, promoting a user-friendly experience.
+In such cases, the program informs the user about the invalid input.